Castle Hayne Limestone: Description

 The Castle Hayne Formation is divided into three submembers: the New Hanover member, the Comfort Member, and the Spring Garden Member.
 The New Hanover member is the oldest member and is characterizes by cobbles and pebbles, fine sand, glauconite, and phosphate in a fine limestone matrix.
 The most common fossils are shark and ray teeth.
 Index fossils place this member in the middle Eocene.
 The Comfort member lies above the New Hanover member.
 It contains bryozoa and sea urchin fossils and beds of glauconite and phosphate pebbles that mark breaks in deposition.
 The Comfort member was deposited in the late middle Eocene and is overlain by the Spring Garden member.
 The Spring Garden member is a siliceous rock cemented with calcite and containing detrital phosphate.
 Mollusc bivalves account for up to 75% of the composition in some areas and molds of molluscs shells filled with silica are common.
 Index fossils indicate this member was also deposited in the late middle Eocene.

+Material from the Castle Hayne formation has been brought to the surface in the lower Cape Fear River estuary through channel maintenance dredging conducted by the United States Army Corps of Engineers beginning in the late 19th century.
+Dredge spoil deposits along the river margins contain reworked Castle Hayne limestone intermixed with younger Miocene and Pliocene marine sediments, forming a chain of artificial islands near Wilmington, North Carolina.
+Fossilized shark teeth and ray dental plates from these deposits are accessible along the shoreline of the spoil islands during low tide.